GIANT HYSSOP

 Click on each photo thumbnail to enlarge.

-This native perennial grows up to 6 feet and taller.
+This native perennial grows up to 6 feet and taller (D).
 The stems are square (C).
-The coarsely toothed, opposite leaves are heart-shaped with medium stalks (A).
-The pale yellow, tubular flowers with 4 protruding stamens and a single forked style are crowded on erect spikes up to 5 inches long (B).
+Coarsely toothed, opposite leaves are heart-shaped with medium stalks (A).
+Pale yellow, tubular flowers with 4 protruding stamens and a single forked style are crowded on erect spikes up to 5 inches long (B).
 The dried plants often remain standing throughout the winter.

 Found in woodlands and along roadsides, flowering in August and September.
 It is uncommon in upland and lowland woods at both Fontenelle Forest and Neale Woods.